PetrVys/MotionPhoto2/README.md

 ## Installation

 In order to use this, please install [ExifTool](https://exiftool.org/) and put the files in the same directory as exiftool.exe.
+Alternatively, put location of exiftool.exe into system PATH variable.

 ## Usage